All Episodes

 And they're trying to examine Trump's mental state.

-The mental state of people that would say or believe that insanity, that's what should be in question.
+The mental state of people that would say or believe that insanity.

-Great irony, just like the real Russia collusion was Hillary.
+Just like the real Russia collusion was Hillary.

-Wasn't Donald J. Trump, was it?
+It wasn't Donald J. Trump, was it?

-I guess because, well, now the New York Times saying, well, we we devoted a whole newsroom to one story, but it got tricky.
+I guess because, well, now the New York Times saying, well, we devoted a whole newsroom to one story, but it got tricky.

-But anyway, federal prosecutors in D.C. to be seem to be in the final stages of deciding whether to indict Andrew McCabe, the former FBI director, and uh frequent target of President Trump for lying to federal agents.
+That means that the deputy FBI director under James Comey, but anyway, federal prosecutors in D.C. to be, seem to be in the final stages of deciding whether to indict Andrew McCabe, the former FBI director and frequent target of President Trump for lying to federal agents.

 Well, we know James Comey, he's got that issue too.

-Um, and uh he was very clear was under the Obama administration, top officials uh that in fact uh tried to get him to do these things.
+It was under the Obama administration, top officials that, in fact, tried to get him to do these things.

-He said they were false, he wouldn't do it.
+He wouldn't do it.

 Tell me what happened in 2015 after the indictment was handed down on the Russians.